An approximation algorithm for approximation rank: Introduction

-where $\alpha_\epsilon=\tfrac{1}{1-2\epsilon}$. \end{corollary} The log log factor is necessary as the communication matrix of the $n$-bit equality function with communication matrix of size $2^n$-by-$2^n$ has approximation rank $\Omega(\log n)$ \cite{Alo08}, but can be solved by a bounded-error quantum protocol with entanglement---or randomized protocol with public coins---with $O(1)$ bits of communication.
+where $\alpha_\epsilon=\tfrac{1}{1-2\epsilon}$. \end{corollary} The log log factor is necessary as the $n$-bit equality function with communication matrix of size $2^n$-by-$2^n$ has approximation rank $\Omega(n)$ \cite{Alo09}, but can be solved by a bounded-error quantum protocol with entanglement---or randomized protocol with public coins---with $O(1)$ bits of communication.
+This corollary means that approximation rank cannot be used to show a large gap between the models of quantum communication complexity with and without entanglement, if indeed such a gap exists.

 Our proof works roughly as follows.
-Note that the rank of a $m$-by-$n$ matrix $A$ is the smallest $k$ such that $A$ can be factored as $A=X^TY$ where $X$ is a $k$-by-$m$ matrix and $Y$ is a $k$-by-$n$ matrix.
-The factorization norm $\gamma_2(A)$ can be defined as $\min_{X,Y: X^TY=A} c(X) c(Y)$ where $c(X)$ is the smallest $\ell_2$ norm of a column of $X$.
-Let $X_0,Y_0$ be an optimal solution to this program so that all columns of $X_0, Y_0$ have squared $\ell_2$ norm at most $\gamma_2(A)$.
-The problem is that, although the columns of $X_0,Y_0$ have small $\ell_2$ norm, they might still have large {\em dimension}.
-Intuitively, however, if the columns of $X_0$ have small $\ell_2$ norm but $X_0$ has many rows, then one would think that many of the rows are rather sparse and one could somehow compress the matrix without causing too much damage.
+Note that the rank of a $m$-by-$n$ matrix $A$ is the smallest $k$ such that $A$ can be factored as $A=XY^T$ where $X$ is a $m$-by-$k$ matrix and $Y$ is a $n$-by-$k$ matrix.
+The factorization norm $\gamma_2(A)$ can be defined as $\min_{X,Y: XY^T=A} r(X) r(Y)$ where $r(X)$ is the largest $\ell_2$ norm of a row of $X$.
+Let $X_0,Y_0$ be an optimal solution to this program so that all rows of $X_0, Y_0$ have squared $\ell_2$ norm at most $\gamma_2(A)$.
+The problem is that, although the rows of $X_0,Y_0$ have small $\ell_2$ norm, they might still have large {\em dimension}.
+Intuitively, however, if the rows of $X_0$ have small $\ell_2$ norm but $X_0$ has many columns, then one would think that many of the columns are rather sparse and one could somehow compress the matrix without causing too much damage.
 The Johnson-Lindenstrauss dimension reduction lemma \cite{JL84} can be used to make this intuition precise.
-We randomly project $X_0$ and $Y_0$ to matrices $X_1,Y_1$ with row space of dimension roughly $\ln(mn) \gamma_2^{\alpha}(A)^2$.
-One can argue that with high probability after such a projection $X_1^TY_1$ still provides a decent approximation to $A$.
-In the second step of the proof, we do an error reduction step to show that one can then improve this approximation without increasing the rank of $X_1^TY_1$ by too much.
+We randomly project $X_0$ and $Y_0$ to matrices $X_1,Y_1$ with column space of dimension roughly $\ln(mn) \gamma_2^{\alpha}(A)^2$.
+One can argue that with high probability after such a projection $X_1Y_1^T$ still provides a decent approximation to $A$.
+In the second step of the proof, we do an error reduction step to show that one can then improve this approximation without increasing the rank of $X_1Y_1^T$ by too much.